tpakeman/looker_log_analysis/README.md

   * I recommend also using a virtual environment such as [`pipenv`](https://pypi.org/project/pipenv/)
 * Git clone this repository
   * Install the required packages using pip or pipenv: `pip install -r requirements.txt` or `pipenv shell && pipenv install`
-* There is a `config_example.txt` file in this directory which contains the settings used by the script.
-You should duplicate this file, call it `config.txt` and change any of the defaults below:
+* There is a `config_exmaple.ini` file in this directory which contains the settings used by the script.
+You should duplicate this file, call it `config.ini` and change any of the defaults below:
   * `table_name`: the name of the table that will be used to store the log data.
 This doesn't exist yet but will be created by the script
     * _Default_ `public.looker_logs` _(It's a good idea to include the schema name here too)_
   * `host`: the address of the postgres database